on this page: print and essays

 journal

-Shaking Hands with Humans
+Shaking hands with humans

 L was right: I am, by nature, a person who trusts easily.
 He brought this up while talking about when we first met.
 We were in Abu Dhabi together for the NYUAD Candidate Weekend.
 That year’s pool of Asian applicants was not large; he was from Afghanistan, and perhaps for that reason, on the bus back